react-static/react-static/docs/config.md

 ### `minLoadTime`

 An optional `Number` of milliseconds to show the loading spinner when templates, siteData or routeData are not immediately available.
-If you are preloading aggressively, you shouldn't see a loader at all, but if a loader is shown, 's a good user experience to make is as un-flashy as possible.
+If you are preloading aggressively, you shouldn't see a loader at all, but if a loader is shown, it's a good user experience to make is as un-flashy as possible.

 ```javascript
 // static.config.js